bbcmicrobit/micropython/docs/devguide/repl.rst

 Communicating with the micro:bit
 --------------------------------

-Once you have found the port identifier you can use a program to communicate with the micro:bit.
+Once you have found the port identifier you can use a serial terminal program to communicate with the micro:bit.

 **Windows**